-According to the National Restaurant Association, the restaurant industry netted almost $800 billion in sales in 2017.
+According to the National Restaurant Association, the restaurant industry is projected to reach $997 billion in sales in 2023.

 So.. why are you still struggling to turn a profit?

-It’s probably because you’re not taking care of your food costs.
+It’s probably because you’re not taking contol of your restaurant food costs.

 Make a change and save your restaurant.